yazeedalrubyli/SDCND/Term1/Traffic-Sign-Classifier/README.md

 ### Architecture

-I started first with LeNet and I tried to play around with the hyperparamters and I got around 89% as validation accurecy.
-Then, after reading some papers about avalible CNN I tried to impolement [SqueezeNet](https://arxiv.org/pdf/1602.07360.pdf) which they claim to be as accuret as AlexNet but 50X faster.
-I got validation accurecy about 90%, so I decided to build my own CNN.
-I build my CNN with 3 Convloutional layers and 3 Fully Connected layers, I got validation accurecy about **98% without even agument or preprocess my datasets**, I called my network, YazNet ;)
+I started first with LeNet and I tried to play around with the hyperparameters and I got around 89% as validation accuracy.
+Then, after reading some papers about available CNN I tried to implement [SqueezeNet](https://arxiv.org/pdf/1602.07360.pdf) which they claim to be as accurate as AlexNet but 50X faster.
+I got validation accuracy about 90%, so I decided to build my own CNN.
+I build my CNN with 3 Convolutional layers and 3 Fully Connected layers, I got validation accuracy about **98% without even image augmentation or preprocessing my datasets**, I called my network, YazNet ;)

 ```
     Convolution (128, 5x5)